omega-800/summaries-se-ost/CN1/doc.typ

   [], [LEDs transmit at different angles],
 )

+#grid(
+  columns: (1fr, 1fr),
+  [
     === Eye Diagram

     - An eye diagram results from superimposing the "0"s and "1"s of a high-speed digital data stream.
     - An eye diagram shows a relative performance of the signal
-- The opening of the eye provides valuable information about the ability of the receiver to detect the signal correctly
     - For a good transmission system, the eye opening should be as wide and open as possible

-#corr("TODO: image")
+    - Horizontal shift is called jitter, which can be caused by imprecise clocks ], image("./img/eye-diagram.png"),
+)

 === Attenuation